kalevalp/watchtower/src/deployment/README.md

 Watchtower is only supported on AWS Lamdbda, running Node.js serverless applications.
 Currently supported runtimes are `nodejs10.x` and `nodejs12.x`.

+You also need to install and declare the `serverless-step-functions` serverless plugin in order to deploy the checker step functions state machine.

 ### `provider.environment`